keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 The Dutch educational system is a mix of equal, fair and greedy.
 It's mostly fair in the sense that most students will get a similar amount of education, with similar class sizes and their teachers receive similar salaries.
 However, it's also greedy since fast learners are taught slightly longer in the Dutch system.
 Fast learners generally end their high school at 18 years of age while slower learners end it at age 16.
 The system is equal in the sense that students who struggle a bit, but not too much, can stay in the same level they are, but simply take longer to finish it.

-When using educational contracts to privatise education, we can set the payout in such a way to achieve different types of equality in our education.
+When using educational contracts to privatize education, we can set the payout in such a way to achieve different types of equality in our education.
 - A payout that's linearly coupled to the student's income leads to a greedy system.
 - A flat payout that's given if the student's income is above a certain minimum leads to an equal system.
-- It's not possibe to set the contract payout in such as way that it leads to a fair system.

-We believe that a fair system is not a diserable goal, only equal and greedy systems are.
+It's not possible to set the contract payout in such as way that it leads to a fair system.
+However, we believe that a fair system is not a desirable goal, only equal and greedy systems are.
 We suggest combining both the greedy and equal types of payout:

 {% highlight haskell %}
 payout income = greedy * greedyPart + (1 - greedy) * equalPart